 Where possible, “spy” on your customers’ social media activity to get a better understanding of what makes them tick.
 Watch what they say and what they respond to (as well as what they don’t respond to) and use your findings to guide future marketing campaigns and activities.

 Track customer behavior

-Every product has a “magic number” for adoption – even if the company behind it don’t know it.
-This can be the number of times a customer has to use the product, or the number of “connections” they need to make, before they become “hooked”.
+Every product has a “magic number” for adoption – even if the company behind it doesn’t know it.
+This can be the number of times a customer has to use the product or the number of “connections” they need to make before they become “hooked”.